haiwen/seafile-admin-docs/manual/config/seafevents-conf.md

 interval = 30m
 ```

 Since Seafile 11.0, you can use unix_socket authentication plugin provided by MariaDB/MySQL.
-To enable it, you need to specify the unix_socket option without user name and password.
+To enable it, you need to specify the unix_socket option without password.

 ```
 [DATABASE]
-#user = root
-#password = root
+#password = password
 unix_socket = /var/run/mysqld/mysqld.sock
 ```